yulin620/growthlens/README.md

 ## 🗄️ Database Schema

-Based on User Analytics Database System (Northeastern University, Team 6):
+Based on User Analytics Database System:
 - **User** — who the user is
 - **AcquisitionChannel + Campaign + UserAcquisition** — where they came from
 - **Session + Event + EventType** — what they do